 We’ve all lamented the life of a “millennia” born child.
 Germ free screen play, hand sanitiser slathered generation.
 For the good of their immune systems, take them to the park or an animal shelter to play- You’ll do their mind and body a favour.
 Science tells us that allergies to pets are from a reaction to animals skin cells, saliva & urine.

-If your argument is allergies to pets- animals is on the rise.
-Exposure to pets and farm animals at an early age is essential for children to develop immunities to allergens.
+If your argument is allergies to animals stop you having one in your home.
+Then exposure to pets and farm animals at an early age is essential for children to develop immunities to allergens.
 Before that, it starts in the womb, when expectant mothers are told to rid their homes of pets, they’re essentially being told to remove a vital ‘exposure’ during the neonatal phase.

 “These animal allergens are found in the dander, saliva, and urine.
 They are commonly on small particles that allow airborne dispersion.
 They also dispersion by circulation of pet allergens on shoes and clothing through public areas and into homes has made it very difficult to control symptoms from pet allergens by avoidance measures such as air cleaning” 2